 This five-day CEH training course teaches information technology professionals the fundamentals of ethical hacking.
 Students will learn about information security threats and attack vectors, hacking concepts, information security controls, penetration testing concepts, and information security laws.

 Online Ethical Hacking Courses

-Online ethical hacking courses are currently the most popular route to become an ethical hacker.
+Ethical hacking online courses are currently the most popular route to becoming an ethical hacker.
+This option is a preferred choice by many because all lessons can be done remotely, saving them energy, time, and money.
 Below are some great online study options to learn ethical hacking.